Sawfly: Description

 Heads of sawflies vary in size, shape and sturdiness, as well as the positions of the eyes and antennae.
 They are characterised in four head types: open head, maxapontal head, closed head and genapontal head.
 The open head is simplistic, whereas all the other heads are derived.
 The head is also hypognathous, meaning that the lower mouthparts are directed downwards.
 When in use, the mouthparts may be directed forwards, but this is only caused when the sawfly swings its entire head forward in a pendulum motion.
 Unlike most primitive insects, the sutures (rigid joints between two or more hard elements on an organism) and sclerites (hardened body parts) are obsolescent or absent.
 The clypeus (a sclerite that makes up an insects "face") is not divided into a pre- and postclypeus, but rather separated from the front.
 The antennal sclerites are fused with the surrounding head capsule, but these are sometimes separated by a suture.
 The number of segments in the antennae vary from six in the Accorduleceridae to 30 or more in the Pamphiliidae.
 The compound eyes are large with a number of facets, and there are three ocelli between the dorsal portions of the compound eyes.
 The tentorium comprises the whole inner skeleton of the head.

 Three segments make up the thorax: the mesothorax, metathorax and prothorax, as well as the exoskeletal plates that connect with these segments.
 The legs have spurs on their fourth segments, the tibiae.
 Sawflies have two pairs of translucent wings.
 The fore and hind wings are locked together with hooks.
 Parallel development in sawfly wings is most frequent in the anal veins.
-In all sawflies, 2A & 3A tend to fuse with the first anal vein.
+In all sawflies, 2A and 3A tend to fuse with the first anal vein.
 This occurs in several families including Argidae, Diprionidae and Cimbicidae.

 The larvae of sawflies are easily mistaken for lepidopteran larvae (caterpillars).
-However, several morphological differences can distinguish the two: while both larvae share three pairs of thoracic legs and an apical pair of abdominal prolegs, lepidopteran caterpillars have four pairs of prolegs on abdominal segments 3-6 while sawfly larvae have five pairs of prolegs located on abdominal segments 2–6; crochets are present on lepidopteran larvae, whereas on sawfly larvae they are not; the prolegs of both larvae gradually disappear by the time they burrow into the ground, therefore making it difficult to distinguish the two; and sawfly larvae only have a single pair of minute eyes, whereas lepidopteran larvae have four to six eyes on each side of the head.
+However, several morphological differences can distinguish the two: while both larvae share three pairs of thoracic legs and an apical pair of abdominal prolegs, lepidopteran caterpillars have four pairs of prolegs on abdominal segments 3–6 while sawfly larvae have five pairs of prolegs located on abdominal segments 2–6; crochets are present on lepidopteran larvae, whereas on sawfly larvae they are not; the prolegs of both larvae gradually disappear by the time they burrow into the ground, therefore making it difficult to distinguish the two; and sawfly larvae only have a single pair of minute eyes, whereas lepidopteran larvae have four to six eyes on each side of the head.
 Sawfly larvae behave like lepidopteran larvae, walking about and eating foliage.
 Some groups have larvae that are eyeless and almost legless; these larvae make tunnels in plant tissues including wood.
 Many species of sawfly larvae are strikingly coloured, exhibiting colour combinations such as black and white while others are black and yellow.
 This is a warning colouration because some larvae can secrete irritating fluids from glands located on their undersides.